marcosboscariol/narrow_stack_case/README.md

 ### 3. Running the Project with Docker

-Follow these steps to start the entire stack using Docker:
+Wait for all containers to be fully up and running before proceeding.
+Then, follow these steps to start the entire stack using Docker:

 ```bash
 docker compose up -d